Sevilla, Spain, is an exciting place to explore either solo or with a group.

-Hostel: Stay at the Oasis Backpacker’s Hostel for a hostel that feels like a luxury hotel (well, one where you share a room with seven other people).
+Hostel: In this Spanish tourism destination, stay at the Oasis Backpacker’s Hostel for a hostel that feels like a luxury hotel (well, one where you share a room with seven other people).
+It’s a popular pick for solo female travelers in Spain.

 Breakfast at the Hostel (9 AM)- They have a delicious breakfast with crepes and myriad spreads (Nutella, yummmm!).
 It’s served on the roof so you’ll also get great views while you eat.